-Large accelerated filer o Accelerated filer $\square$
+Large accelerated filer o

+Accelerated filer \square

-Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company o
+Non-accelerated filer o

+Smaller reporting company o

 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No 🗵
+Yes o No \square

 Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
-As of July 31, 2010 there were 45,561,779 of the Registrant's Class A Common shares outstanding and 11,932,735 of the Registrant's Common Voting shares outstanding.
+As of October 28, 2010 there were 45,993,507 of the Registrant's Class A Common shares outstanding and 11,932,735 of the Registrant's Common Voting shares outstanding.

-INDEX TO THE E. W. SCRIPPS COMPANY REPORT ON FORM 10-Q FOR THE QUARTER ENDED June 30, 2010
+INDEX TO THE E. W. SCRIPPS COMPANY REPORT ON FORM 10-Q FOR THE QUARTER ENDED September 30, 2010

 Item No. Page

 PART I - FINANCIAL INFORMATION

 1 Financial Statements 3

 2 Management's Discussion and Analysis of Financial Condition and Results of Operations 3

 3 Quantitative and Qualitative Disclosures About Market Risk 3

 4 Controls and Procedures 3

 PART II - OTHER INFORMATION

 1 Legal Proceedings 3

 1A Risk Factors 3

 2 Unregistered Sales of Equity and Use of Proceeds 3

 3 Defaults Upon Senior Securities 3

 4 (Removed and Reserved) 4

 5 Other Information 4

 6 Exhibits 4

 Signatures 5

-Exhibit 31 Exhibit 31 Exhibit 32 Exhibit 32 ( b) ( a)
+Exhibit 31(a) Exhibit 31(b) Exhibit 32(a) Exhibit 32(b)